The Minnesota Restorative Justice Initiative: A Model Experience

 Need To Change Our Way of Thinking

-that they had no choice, they had to steal something because they needed it, or they had to hit someone because that person had offended them.
+As a society, we have been caught in thinking errors similar to those of the typical offender.
+Offenders will frequently assert that they had no choice, they had to steal something because they needed it, or they had to hit someone because that person had offended them.
 Offenders often have difficulty identifying other behavioral options.

 As a society, we have been thinking that the only choice we have in responding to crime is to get meaner and meaner until we frighten people into behaving as we wish.
 But that is not the only choice we have for managing behavior, and fear is not the most powerful motivator.